UK faces new, more infectious COVID strain with stricter measures | DW | 19.12.2020

-Christmas in parts of the UK will be much more limited than planned following the discovery of a more infectious COVID-19 strain, British Prime Minister Boris Johnson announced on Saturday.
+Christmas in parts of the United Kingdom will be much more limited than planned following the discovery of a more infectious COVID-19 strain, British Prime Minister Boris Johnson said Saturday.

-"It is with a very heavy heart that I must tell you we cannot continue with Christmas as planned," the prime minister said during the press conference.
+"It is with a very heavy heart that I must tell you we cannot continue with Christmas as planned," the prime minister said during a press conference.

-The announcement followed the discovery of a new variety of the virus which is much more infectious, prevalent in parts of London and the south of England.
+The announcement followed the discovery of a new variant of the virus which is much more infectious, prevalent in parts of London and the south of England.

 The new strain "may be up to 70% more transmissable" according to early data, Johnson explained, leading him to conclude that "we have to act."
 In response to the threat, the UK is upgrading it three-tier restrictions system which replaced the nationwide lockdown earlier this month.